osm2pgsql-dev/osm2pgsql-website/contribute/project-ideas.md

 [contact us]({% link support/index.md %}#commercial-support) and tell us what you need.
 Sometimes we can get several people with similar goals together to jointly fund something.

-## Area Checks on Import

-There are many cases where you need to know in which country (or state or region or some kind of area) a feature is to process or style it properly.
-For instance, highway shields look different in each country, so you might want to style them differently.
-Or you want to do something different with name labels depending on the language spoken in some area.
-For routing you might need different default speed limits depending on country.

-You can do this check in the database after running osm2pgsql, but it would be nice (and more performant) to be able to do this on the fly on import.
-We'd need some facility to define areas of interest, for instance from GeoJSON files or from a database table.
-And then all imported objects need to be checked against those areas and labelled accordingly in some way.
-This could also be used to limit import to some area.

 ## Coastline Processing